xlibraries/Ovi/README.md

 # To enable an additional image generation model to generate first frames for I2V, cpu_offload is automatically enabled if image generation model is enabled
 python3 gradio_app.py --use_image_gen

+OR

+# To run model with 24Gb GPU vram
+python3 gradio_app.py --cpu_offload --fp8

 ```
 ---